Raymond Galligan

-Raymond Galligan (born 30 May 1987) is an Irish Gaelic footballer who plays for the Cavan county team.
-He plays his club football with Lacken.
+Raymond Galligan (born 30 May 1987) is an Irish Gaelic footballer and manager who has been the manager of the Cavan senior football team since 2023.

+A member of the Cavan senior team from 2006 to 2023, Galligan captained Cavan to the Ulster Championship in 2020 and also won an All Star Award.
+He played with the Lacken club, winning the Cavan Intermediate Football Championship in 2004 and 2012.

 Playing career

 Club

 Galligan has played with the Lacken club at all levels.

-Galligan made his club debut in 2002 and was on the Lacken team that faced Drung in the final of the Cavan Intermediate Football Championship in 2004, and scored a point in their 1-9 to 1-8 win.
+Galligan made his club debut in 2002 and was on the Lacken team that faced Drung in the final of the Cavan Intermediate Football Championship in 2004, scoring a point in their 1–9 to 1–8 win.

 On 7 October 2012, Galligan captained Lacken in the Intermediate final against Cootehill.
-Galligan scored 1-5 from full forward as the game ended in a draw.
-In the replay on 13 October, Galligan scored two points in the 3-10 to 1-9 win, winning his second Intermediate title.
+Galligan scored 1–5 from full forward as the game ended in a draw.
+In the replay on 13 October, Galligan scored two points in the 3–10 to 1–9 win, winning his second Intermediate title.

 In 2016 Galligan captained Lacken from full forward to their first ever Division One league title, defeating Kingscourt Stars in the final.

 Inter-county

 Minor and under-21

 Galligan represented Cavan at minor and under-21 level but had little success in either grade.